Stock Analysis on Net

 Microsoft Excel

-The analysis of the financial data reveals several notable trends regarding the company's assets over the reviewed period.
+The analysis of the financial data reveals notable trends in both current assets and total assets over the presented time period.

 Current Assets